WICG/navigation-api/README.md

 Non-goals:

-- Allow web applications to intercept navigations which they cannot intercept today (e.g., URL bar or back button navigations).
+- Allow web applications to intercept user-initiated navigations in a way that would trap the user (e.g., disabling the URL bar or back button).

 - Provide applications knowledge of cross-origin history entries or state.